sbabic/swupdate/doc/source/delta-update.rst

 as before.
 The delta handler has in short the following duties:

-        - parse and understanf the ZCK header
+        - parse and understand the ZCK header
         - create a ZCK header from the file / partition used as source for the comparison
         - detect which chunks are missing and which one must be copied.
         - build  a mixer that copies and downloads all chunks and generates a stream